yucombinator/trailstolove/content/posts/2023-05-12-chelan-lakeshore/index.md

 image: "downlake.jpg"
 ---

 This early season May backpacking trip in North Cascades National Park is a rewarding adventure.
 The route from Prince Creek to Stehekin showcases the park’s diverse beauty.
 Staying overnight at Moore Point and Lakeview campground in Stehekin allowed us to immerse ourselves in the stunning scenery at a leisurely pace.
+This hike is pretty unique (at least in the US) because you need to take a ferry as part of the journey, and you get to explore Stehekin, a quaint little town popular with PCT hikers and folks trying to get awway from the city life.

 Wildflowers bloomed profusely along the trail, especially lupines, balsamroot, dogwood, and pemberton.
 The lack of bugs made the experience even more pleasant.
 Although the logistics require advance planning due to ferry schedules and limited services in Stehekin, the rewards of this unique trek are well worth it.